 Yes.
-Capsule CRM users can group emails in categories according to specific contacts, specific opportunities, or specific cases.
-This is done by going to the Actions Menu and generating a drop box email address and BCCing it in the email to be listed.
-This automatically puts the email in the category that corresponds to the drop box email.
+Capsule CRM users can group emails in categories according to specific contacts, specific opportunities, and specific cases.
+You can organize the categories by going to the Actions Menu, generating a Dropbox email address, and bcc’ing it in the email to be listed.
+This process automatically puts the email in the category that corresponds to the drop box email.

 Can users cancel their subscription at any time?

-Capsule CRM is ideal for use of businesses in the following industries: real estate, travel agencies, accounting firms, construction, and hospitality.
+Capsule CRM is ideal for businesses in the following industries: real estate, travel agencies, accounting firms, construction, and hospitality.

-If you aren’t sure if Capsule CRM is right for you, this article on the 10 Best CRMs for Small Business is a review of our top choices.
+Check our article on the best CRMs for small businesses for a review of our top choices.
 Our team looked at a variety of solutions and narrowed down our recommendations based on price, features, and ease of use.